thehelpfultipper/custom_pagination/README.md

 Find the deets on our tutorial blog post: [This Is How To Build Custom Pagination With JavaScript](https://thehelpfultipper.com/)

 ## Objective
 Navigate across pages of data using pagination buttons.
-Include option to navigate via use input.
+Include the option to navigate via user input.
 <br><br>
 **Highlights:**
 - Integrating and modifying third-party code into personal project